AI Assistant settings and advanced customizations

 • Persistent knowledge: Essential information that the assistant should always have access to, regardless of the user’s input.

-• Source relevance keywords: Affects the relevance of source content, personalized for each user.
+• Source relevance keywords: Affect the relevance of source content, personalized for each user.

 • Static fallback message: A customizable message that will appear when an answer is not found.